Stability and Sharper Risk Bounds with Convergence Rate $\tilde{O}(1/n^2)$: Application

 \subsection{Projected Gradient Descent}

-Note that when the objective function $f$ is strongly convex and smooth, the optimization error can be ignored.
-However, the generalization analysis method proposed by \cite{klochkov2021stability} does not use smoothness assumption, which only derive high probability excess risk bound of order $O(1/n)$ after $T=O(\log n)$ steps under strongly convex and smooth assumptions.
+Note that when the objective function $f$ is smooth and the empirical risk $F_S$ satisfies the PL condition, the optimization error can be ignored.
+However, \citet{klochkov2021stability} does not use smoothness assumption for their generalization bounds, which only derive high probability excess risk bound of order $\tilde{O}(1/n)$ after $T = O( \log (n) )$ steps.
 In this subsection, we provide sharper risk bound under the same iteration steps, which is because our generalization analysis also fully utilized the smooth assumptions.
 Here we introduce the procedure of the PGD algorithm.